schoolpol/schoolpol.github.io/README.md

 [poetry](https://python-poetry.org/) package manager and [Node.js](https://nodejs.org) (use the LTS version).

+On macOS, poetry can be installed by using [brew](https://brew.sh):
+`brew install poetry`.
+You will need to install brew first, if it is not present on your system.

 Use `poetry install` to install the Python dependencies, and `npm ci` to install the node.js dependencies.
 Use `poetry shell` to enter a subshell where you can run the Python code.